-SAV refers to rooted, vascular, flowering plants that, except for some flowering structures, live and grow below the water surface.
-Because of their requirements for sufficient sunlight, seagrasses are found in shallow coastal areas of all Atlantic coastal states, with the exception of Georgia and South Carolina, where freshwater inflow, high turbidity and tidal amplitude combine to inhibit their growth.
+In general, SAV normally refers to all macrophytes, including macroalgae, found in aquatic systems ranging from freshwater to marine.
+For the purposes of this document, ASMFC's definition of SAV refers to rooted, vascular, flowering plants that, except for some flowering structures, live and grow below the estuarine and marine water surface.
+Because of their requirements for sufficient sunlight, seagrasses, the estuarine and marine constituent species of SAV, are found in shallow coastal areas of all Atlantic coastal states, with the exception of Georgia and South Carolina.
+In those states, freshwater inflow, high turbidity, and tidal amplitude combine to inhibit their growth.
 SAV growth is seasonal, and during winter months, leaf blades may not be present.

-Therefore SAV habitat may be characterized by the presence of rhizomes, roots, leaves, or reproductive structures.
+ASMFC's definition of SAV habitat includes SAV beds and standing populations of various species and densities, including bare areas of sediment within a bed.
+This definition also accounts for the average physical requirements of depth and light availability for SAV community persistence.
+SAV habitat is characterized by the current or historical presence of rhizomes, roots, shoots, or reproductive structures associated with one or more SAV species.
 Mapping and surveying during the active growing season enhances the ability to identify SAV habitat.

 There are at least 13 species of seagrasses common in US waters to which this definition of SAV and these policies may apply.
-In the New England and northern Mid-Atlantic regions, eelgrass (Zostera marina) dominates, with two other species also occurring - widgeon grass (Ruppia maritima) and, from North Carolina southward, Cuban shoalgrass (Halodule wrightii).
+In the New England and northern Mid-Atlantic regions, eelgrass (Zostera marina) dominates coastal shallow waters, with two other species also occurring - widgeon grass (Ruppia maritima) and, from North Carolina southward, Cuban shoalgrass (Halodule wrightii).
 South towards Florida, turtlegrass (Thalassia testudinum) and manatee grass (Syringodium filiforme) become dominant along with Cuban shoalgrass and several species of Halophila.
 One species of Halophila, Johnson's seagrass (H. johnsonnii), was listed as threatened in 1998.
-Its critical habitat was designated in 2000, and in 2002 the National Oceanic and Atmospheric Administration (NOAA) published a recovery plan for the species.
-Widgeon grass (Ruppia maritima) which can tolerate both fresh and saltwater, has the broadest range of all species (Orth 1997).
+Its critical habitat was designated in 2000, and in 2002 the National Oceanic and Atmospheric Administration (NOAA) published a recovery plan for the species1.
+In light of recent genetic studies, which indicate that Johnson's seagrass shares a predominance of its genome with paddle weed (Halophila ovalis), NOAA is evaluating the threatened status of this species for delisting (Waycott et al. 2021).
+Widgeon grass (Ruppia maritima), which can tolerate both fresh and saltwater, has the broadest range of all species (Orth 1997).

-Approximately 20 - 30 species of freshwater macrophytes may be found in the tidal freshwater and low salinity areas of the estuaries of the eastern United States.
+In addition to the seagrass species that fall under ASMFC's definition of SAV, approximately 20 - 30 species of freshwater macrophytes may be found in the tidal freshwater and low salinity areas of the estuaries of the eastern United States.
 These lower salinity communities can be quite diverse, with as many as 10 species co-occurring at a single location.
-Wild celery (Vallisneria americana), redhead grass (Potamogeton perfoliatus), sago pondweed (P. pectinatus), horned pondweed (Zannichellia palustris), common elodea (Elodea canidensis), coontail (Ceratophyllum demersum), and southern naiad (Najas quadalupensis) are a few of the native species that will dominate these areas while two non-native (invasive) species, milfoil (Myriophyllum spicatum) and hydrilla (Hydrilla verticillata), will also be found in many areas.
+Wild celery (Vallisneria americana), redhead grass (Potamogeton perfoliatus), sago pondweed (P. pectinatus), horned pondweed (Zannichellia palustris), common elodea (Elodea canidensis), coontail (Ceratophyllum demersum), and southern naiad (Najas quadalupensis) are a few of the native species that will dominate these areas while two non-native (invasive) species, Eurasian watermilfoil (Myriophyllum spicatum) and hydrilla (Hydrilla verticillata), will also be found in many areas.

-This update and the original policy acknowledge that there will be situations where it may be appropriate to undertake control measures for invasive species.
-However, where native species have been eliminated and invasive species are of functional value it may be more appropriate to protect the invasive species from development activities (e.g. see Ramus et al. 2017).
+Finally, the updates and the original policy acknowledge that there will be situations where it may be appropriate to undertake control measures for invasive species of SAV.
+However, where native SAV species have been eliminated and invasive species are of functional value it may be more appropriate to protect the invasive species from development activities (e.g. see Ramus et al. 2017).
 These situations should be evaluated on a case-by-case basis.